-Textbook(s): BPCC Custom Manipulative Kit, ISBN: 9780321854094 Billstein, Libeskind and Lott.
-A Problem Solving Approach to Mathematics for Elementary School Teachers, 12th edition, Pearson, 2015.
-ISBN: 9780321990594
+Textbook(s): BPCC Custom Manipulative Kit,

+Billstein, Libeskind and Lott.
+A Problem Solving Approach to Mathematics for Elementary School Teachers, 13th edition, Pearson, 2019.
+ISBN:

 Course Description: This course is designed for elementary education majors.
 The emphasis of the course is teaching number sense and problem solving.
-Topics include problem-solving strategies; number patterns; numeration system of base ten; conceptual understanding of addition, subtraction, multiplication and division of whole numbers; algorithms for operations of whole numbers; properties of whole numbers; estimation and mental math skills; factors; multiples; prime and composite numbers; prime factorization; meaning of fractions; equivalent fractions; mixed numbers and comparison of fractions; algorithms for operations of strategies to fractions; algorithms for operations of gractions; meaning of decimals; converting decimals to fractions; algorithms for operations of decimals; meaning of ratio and proportions and proportional reasoning; meaning of percent and converting between percent; decimals and fraction equivalency.
+Topics include problem-solving strategies; number patterns; numeration system of base ten; conceptual understanding of addition, subtraction, multiplication and division of whole numbers; algorithms for operations of whole numbers; properties of whole numbers; estimation and mental math skills; factors; multiples; prime and composite numbers; prime factorization; meaning of fractions; equivalent fractions; mixed numbers and comparison of fractions; algorithms for operations of strategies; number for operations of fractions; meaning of decimals; converting decimals to fractions; algorithms for operations of decimals; meaning of ratio and proportions and proportional reasoning; meaning of percent and converting between percent; decimals and fraction equivalency.